 Our meeting times are promoted via the weekly school newsletter, via this website, and also via our Facebook page - just click the icon at the bottom of this page.

-We also hold our AGM every September.
+We also hold our AGM every Winter.

 how do you raise funds?